derek-zhou/airss/README.md

 The software shall be consider beta quality right now.
 Use it at your own risk.

-Do not use AirSS with airtable on a device that you do not control; AirSS stores the API key in the local storage unencrypted.
+Do not use AirSS with Airtable on a device that you do not control; AirSS stores the API key in the local storage unencrypted.
 A local super user could steal it.